 Create Stellar Content

-Content matters and should be given the high attention it deserves if you are to succeed in creating a great email marketing campaign for the Singapore market.
+Content matters.
 The content contained in your email will determine whether the recipients will open, read, and take the desired action.

 - Create a compelling subject line to boost open rate

 - Personalise email copy (include the customer’s name in the subject line and the body of the email)

 - Strive to make your emails clear and catchy